Chainsaw Man: Other media

 An exhibition, "Chainsaw Man Manga Exhibition", ran at the Space Hachikai gallery area of Tower Records, Shibuya, from June 12 to July 4, 2021.

 Good Smile Company launched Nendoroid figures based on characters from the series in October 2021, including Denji, Pochita and Power.
 Denji made a cameo in the superhero manga series My Hero Academia in chapter 259, as part of the hero raid in the Paranormal War Liberation arc.

-A browser game commemorating the release of the manga's fifteenth volume was released for free on August 4, 2023.
 From September 6 to November 4, 2024, Universal Studios Japan hosted the "Chainsaw Man × Hollywood Dream – The Ride (Kick Back)" attraction based on the series, as part of the Halloween Horror Nights event.
 Another attraction was the reverse-facing roller coaster "Hollywood Dream – The Ride (Backdrop)".